pmespresso/safari-bang/README.md

 ## Gameplay

 You begin by minting or purchasing a starter animal with certain attributes.
 You explore the wilderness and encounter other animals that are either wild (unminted) or tamed (minted).
 Each interaction you have the choice to either fight, fuck, or flee.
 There is no winner in the wild, only losers and survivors who haven't died or been fucked yet.
 After a month of gameplay, the state is wiped by an asteroid and all animals become wild again.

-Only wild animals can fuck domesticated animal.
+A player is given 10 turns to begin.

+Each time they successfully conceive an animal, they get 10 turns.
+Each time they flee, they lose 2 turns.
+Each time they lose a fight, they lose 3 turns.

+If they run out of turns, their animals are made wild again and scattered randomly around the map.

+Each time you click next turn, a VRF determines your position on a 2D array map.
+Your first turn you are dropped on a random coordinate, but after that you cannot teleport so you will move by some vector [x,y] from your current position.

+If you land on the same position as another animal, then you will be forced to either fight, fuck, or flee.
+The other animal's action will be randomly chosen unless it is owned by another player.

+If you land on a square with multiple other animals, you will be moved [0, 1] until you land on a square with either 0 or 1 animal.

+If you reach an edge, you will wrap around to the other side of the map since out game world is not flat - unlike the real world, amirite?
+XD

+#### Flee
+When you try to flee, Chainlink VRF returns number that, if greater than threshold, will result in successful flee.

+#### Fight
+When you try to fight,

+#### Fuck
+When you try to fuck, VRF number will determine whether successfully conceive.
+Then a new animal is released into the wild.

 ### What's the point?
 Much like a lot of stuff in crypto, there is no bloody point.
 Just pay gas and pay to play just because blockchain.
 This is a game for enjoyoors.